Seventeen years ago last month, I walked into the CareerBuilder.com headquarters in Reston, VA thinking it'd be another ordinary day at work.

-On September 11, 2001, I was walking through reception on my way to my desk, when I saw the World Trade Center ablaze on the news.
+On September 11, 2001, I was walking through reception to my desk when I saw the World Trade Center ablaze on the news.

 Stunned to hear a plane had flown into one of the towers, the live footage stopped me in my tracks.

-The office closed early that day, and I spent the rest of it glued to my TV at home with my brother and roommate.
+The office closed early that day, and I spent the rest of it glued to my TV with my brother and roommate.

-I had already bought airfare and put down a deposit on a group tour in Egypt for the following month.
+I had already bought airfare and made a deposit on a group tour in Egypt for the following month.

 I remember trying to decide whether to go or not.
-My parents didn't want me going.
-Ultimately, I gave in to my fears and landed on canceling the trip.
+My parents didn't want me to go.
+Ultimately, I gave in to my fears and canceled the trip.